|Aebersold helped students master jazz|

 They certainly didn't replace live playing.
 Rather we polished our skills to be able to make the most when after a lengthy round of phone calls we manage to organize a jam session.

-The Aebersold record were set aside as I move into college with its greater opportunities to play with live rhythm sections.
+The Aebersold records were set aside as I move into college with its greater opportunities to play with live rhythm sections.

 Aebersold was just beginning.
 He expanded into selling all manner of textbooks, and even started a record label to release recordings by the contemporary jazz musicians his audience dreamed of being when they grew up.